 Calcium Intake and the Risk of Nephrolithiasis

-In this crossover trial, subjects will undergo three phases of study, the order of which will be randomized by utilizing 3x3 Latin Squares.
-The phases will be comprised of a Milk Phase, Calcium Carbonate Phase, and Placebo Phase.
-Each phase will be 3 weeks in duration.
-A washout period of 1 week will be imposed between the phases.
-During this period, no additional calcium will be given apart from subject[AND]amp;apos;s customized diet.
+in this crossover trial, subjects will undergo three phases of study, the order of which will be randomized by utilizing 3x3 Latin Squares.
+The phases will be comprised of a Milk Phase, Calcium Carbonate Phase, and Placebo Phase. each phase will be 3 weeks in duration. a washout period of 1 week will be imposed between the phases.
+During this period, no additional calcium will be given apart from subject's customized diet.

 Postmenopausal women, less than 80 years of age